emfcamp/Website/templates/about/travel.md

 The station at Ledbury has short platforms, so if you are on one of the long 9-coach trains direct from Paddington, you will need to be in the front three coaches to get off the train.

+### Shuttle bus

 We will be providing a free shuttle bus service between Ledbury station and the EMF site during the event.
+Closer to the event date, there will be a dedicated page with timetables and further information about the shuttle bus.

+{# 2024

 Timetables and further information can be found on the [shuttle bus page](https://bus.emf.camp/about/).

-{# 2024
 **Note:** There is engineering work on the Sunday of EMF (June 2nd) which means the line between Ledbury and Worcester is closed until 18:00, with a rail replacement bus service.
 We are planning to run our shuttle bus service to **Worcestershire Parkway** station during the day.
 Our buses will run to Ledbury after 18:00 to meet the trains there, but if you're travelling by train, we recommend you stay until Monday if possible.
 #}